kogakure/website-11ty-stefanimhoff.de/src/posts/2022/defending-anti-nazi-principles.md

 - Liberalism
 - Capitalism

-We should remind us that those five principles are the antidote to Nazi ideology.
+We should remind ourselves that those five principles are the antidote to Nazi ideology.
 We need to fight against the principles of the Nazis and fight for Anti-Nazi Principles.

 [^hicks2010ub]: Stephen Hicks (2010): _Principled anti-Nazism [Section 41 of Nietzsche and the Nazis]_, <https://www.stephenhicks.org/2010/03/10/principled-anti-nazism-section-41-of-nietzsche-and-the-nazis/>.
 [^hicks2013bu]: Stephen Hicks (2013): _Principled anti-Nazism (Nietzsche and the Nazis, Part 8, Section 41)_, <https://youtu.be/VPb7BJJ13s0>.